-The primary purpose of financial aid is to provide assistance to degree candidates who demonstrate need.
-This is defined as the difference between the cost of attending seminary and the amount of resources available to the student.
-In order to attract outstanding students to the seminary, a portion of institutional resources is designated for those who present a record of academic excellence, leadership, and a profile of outstanding gifts and graces for ministry.
+The primary purpose of financial aid is to assist degree candidates who demonstrate need.
+Need is defined as the difference between the cost of attending seminary and the amount of resources available to the student.
+Garrett is committed to supporting our students through their seminary education; a portion of institutional resources is designated for those who present a record of academic excellence, leadership, and a profile of outstanding gifts and graces for ministry.